 Henrik Henriksen, regional director, for IFU, West Africa, told this publication today:

-“We are in dialogue with Unibio A/S and in line with our above mission and mandate, we are positive towards investing alongside strong Danish partners in commercially viable projects that at the same time contributes to economic and social development in the investment country.
+“We are in dialogue with Unibio A/S and in line with our above mission and mandate, we are positive towards investing alongside strong Danish partners in commercially viable projects that at the same time contribute to economic and social development in the investment country.

 “When and if the dialogue and cooperation between the two parties matures, IFU will be pleased to consider investing alongside Unibio A/S in line with our mandate.”